 Judith has Larry meet her and Sy at the Embers restaurant to discuss family matters.
-Embers was a popular chain of "family restaurants" in the Twin Cities in the 60s and 70s, known for TV ads in which a local actress would promise customers dissatisfied with a menu item would have it "cheerfully exchanged."
-An early Embers spokeswoman was a then-unknown Lonnie Anderson, who would go on to star in TV shows and film.
+Embers was a popular chain of "family restaurants" in the Twin Cities in the 1960s and 1970s, known for TV ads in which a local actress would promise customers dissatisfied with a menu item would have it "cheerfully exchanged."
+An early Embers spokeswoman was a then-unknown Loni Anderson, who would go on to star in TV shows and film.
 St. Louis Park, where the story is set, had a number of Jewish delicatessen restaurants.
 That Judith has insisted on discussing private matters supposedly governed by their Jewish faith in a public place adds to Larry's feeling that faith, and thus Hashem, is crumbling all around him.
-That Embers as is a specifically "mainstream Minnesota" public space identified with Anderson's Scandinavian blondness is an inside joke adding to Larry's feeling of isolation and entrapment.
-In real life, there was an Embers about.75 mile from the Coen family home, and Joel and Ethan probably ate there numerous times.
-Embers began to decline in the 80s and eventually went belly up, though the name has been licensed to a few independent restaurants.
+That Embers is a specifically "mainstream Minnesota" public space identified with Anderson's Scandinavian blondness is an inside joke adding to Larry's feeling of isolation and entrapment.
+In real life, there was an Embers about 75 miles from the Coen family home, and Joel and Ethan probably ate there numerous times.
+Embers began to decline in the 1980s and eventually went belly up, though the name has been licensed to a few independent restaurants.
 The location in the film does not resemble an actual Embers in any way.

 The Coen Brothers' original idea for the picture was as a short film about Danny's stoned bar mitzvah and his meeting with Rabbi Marshak.
 All of the other content in the movie grew out of that sequence.

-Rabbi Marshak misquotes the Jefferson Airplane's "Somebody to Love," changing "all the joy within you dies" to "all the hope within you dies" - appropriate given Danny's family situation.
-Furthermore, he then names three or four members of the band (comically stumbling over Jorma Kaukonen's last name), as an apparent attribution to the quote, but the song was in fact written by Grace Slick's brother-in-law, Darby Slick.
+Rabbi Marshak misquotes Jefferson Airplane's "Somebody to Love," changing "all the joy within you dies" to "all the hope within you dies" (though this is appropriate given Danny's family situation).
+Furthermore, he then names three or four members of the band (comically stumbling over Jorma Kaukonen's last name) as an apparent attribution to the quote, but the song was in fact written by Grace Slick's brother-in-law, Darby Slick.